Language:

 We grew up solving equations, memorizing capitals, and reciting poetry—but no one explained what to do when your chest tightens before an exam, when rejection feels unbearable, or when your mind refuses to sleep before a big presentation.

-The most important subject of life—stress management—never made it to the timetable.
+The most important subject of life—stress management for students—never made it to the timetable.

 The Teachers Who Never Spoke of Stress